OpenChain-Project/OpenChain-KWG/content/en/guide/welcomepackage/_index.md

 1. Understanding Channel Structure:
    - **#announcements**: This channel is for official KWG announcements.
 Only administrators can post, and members should check for important notices.
-   - #information-news: This is a space to share the latest information and news related to open source and compliance.
+   - **#information-news**: This is a space to share the latest information and news related to open source and compliance.
 Members can share relevant news articles, blog posts, conference information, etc.
    - **#opensource-talk**: This channel is for free discussion and information exchange about open source in general.
 You can ask questions related to open source, share experiences, and exchange opinions.
    - **#tooling-legal-group**: This is a specialized channel for discussing open source management tools and legal issues.
 Experiences with open source management tools and questions and answers about legal issues are shared here.
    - **#onboarding-tf**: This is a task force channel for improving the onboarding process for new members.
 Ideas for onboarding and process improvement discussions take place here.